sunnydev31/ASTHG/docs/building/README.md

 ## Extra

-Before running the PowerShell script, check the [config file](../../build/config.psd1) and adjust it to fit your setup.
-Alternatively, you can use `.\build.ps1 (Your Arguments)` to override the config file settings.
+When using the script on powershell, you can use `.\build.ps1 (Your Arguments)` to override the config file settings.

 And, feel free to translate the script!
 (I like translations so that's why it's possible to do it)